ApiLogicServer/Docs/docs/Sample-Integration.md

 1. **Automation:** instant ad hoc API (and Admin UI) with the `ApiLogicServer create` command

-2. **Declarative Rules** - security and multi-table logic, providing a 40X reduction for bakend half of these systems
+2. **Declarative Rules** - security and multi-table logic, providing a 40X code reduction for backend half of these systems

 3. **Kafka Logic Integration**